 When that question is asked, we first like to find out which of the following you are trying to achieve.
 Please note that these solutions won't give you stronger 3G/4G/5G connections.
 That is a different technology.
-The solutions below are for extending wireless access of your current internet connection.
+The solutions below are for extending the wireless coverage of your current internet connection.

 You want to be able to use a wireless device (laptop, phone etc) over a greater distance than is being covered already by the solution you have in place.

-In this instance, you would normally have a wireless router or access point already setup up and you are finding you have dead spots, or it does not reach as far as you would expect / need it to.
+In this instance, you would normally have a wireless router or access point already setup (possibly just your Starlink router) up and you are finding you have dead spots, or it does not reach as far as you would expect / need it to.
 Have a read below of the section - Extend my Wireless - To cover a greater area for more information on how to improve your setup.
+This as been split in to two sections.
+One covering mesh and extenders, the other using ethernet cabled wireless access points.

 You want to be able to use wireless in a separate property / location - for example a shed, granny flat or garage that is not physically possible (or not cost effective) to connect using a physical ethernet cable.